 The primary goal of these mini grants are for practitioners to take advantage of professional development opportunities, and, secondarily, to share learning and resources with their EI program/agency and or the broader Mass EI system.
 DPH supports professional development that is research proven and relevant to mission and key principles of Massachusetts Early Intervention.

-Grants of up to $2,000 each will be awarded for use from January 2018 through June 2018.
+Grants will be awarded for use from December 2018 through June 2019.
 Funds should be used in their entirety to support the proposed project or professional development opportunity as well as activities and/or resources that support the sharing of learning.
 Funds cannot be used for capital improvements, purchase of equipment or furniture or purchase of food.
-Grants and are taxable to the recipient.
+Grants are taxable to the recipient.
 Applicants that are awarded a mini grant will be given up to $1,000 dollars at the start of their project and the rest of the funds will be awarded upon completion and reporting of the results of the mini grant.

 ** Please note grants are awarded to individuals not programs.
 Applications must be initiated and completed by that individual**